AdobeDocs/federated-audience-composition.en/help/start/get-started.md

 * Utilize a single system for experience-driven workflows: Curate ingested and federated audiences in Adobe Experience Platform and coordinate outbound experiences across all channels.

-* All audience types are supported for B2C use cases.
-Note that for B2B CDP customer use cases, only creation and enrichment of people-based audiences are supported.
+* All audience types are supported for B2C use cases, while B2B CDP customer use cases are limited to creating and enriching people-based audiences.

 ## Use cases {#rn-uc}